LauraCole1900/InterviewQuestions/README.md

 Can you describe a time when attention to detail was important, and what was the result?

-Can you tell us about a time when you were given feedback that was genuinely impactful feedback?
+Can you tell us about a time when you were given feedback that was genuinely impactful?
 What was the feedback, and what was the result?

 ## Questions *for* the interviewer(s)